 The F-1 visa is the most common student visa and is issued to full-time students enrolled in an academic or language program at a U.S. institution.
 In order to apply for the F-1 visa, students must first receive their USC I-20 from the Graduate Admissions (GA) Office.
 The I-20 is a three-page form with a USC official's signature on pages 1 and 3.

 Please note that all questions related to the issuing of your USC I-20 should be directed to GA, which is separate from OIS.
 Please email I-20 issuance questions to GA at email@example.com.

 J-1 Student Visa & DS-2019

-The J-1 visa is an exchange visitor visa issued to students at all academic levels.
-Trainees needing on-the-job training, teachers of primary, secondary, and specialized education, physicians and medical researchers, professors and research scholars, among others, are eligible for the J-1.
+The J-1 student visa is an exchange visitor visa issued to students at all academic levels.

 In order to apply for the J-1 student visa, students must first receive their DS-2019 from the Graduate Admissions (GA) office.
 The DS-2019 is a two-page form with a USC official's signature on page 1.
 Please email DS-2019 issuance questions to GA at firstname.lastname@example.org.

 F-2 and J-2 Dependents

 Students who plan to have dependents accompany them during their studies must request dependent I-20/DS-2019 to GA.
 Guidelines on requesting for dependent I-20/DS-2019 are available here.